J-1 Visa Staff Pharmacist Jobs

 Does working in an underserved area trigger the two-year home residency requirement?

 It can.
 If your Staff Pharmacist position is funded by a U.S. government agency or is located in an area designated for foreign medical graduate programs, the two-year home residency requirement may apply.
-This obligation requires you to return to your home country for two years before changing to most other U.S. visa statuses, including H-1B or a green card, so confirm your position's funding source with your designated sponsor before accepting.
+This obligation requires you to return to your home country for two years before changing to most other U.S. visa statuses, including H-1B visa or a green card, so confirm your position's funding source with your designated sponsor before accepting.

 Can I take on per diem or float pharmacist shifts under J-1 status?